JackBekket/Hellper/lib/bot/dialog/FILES.md

 #### Dialog Status:

-The user's dialog status is an integer that indicates the current stage of the conversation.
-The code uses this status to determine which actions to perform and what responses to send to the user.
+The code maintains a dialog status for each user, which determines the current state of the conversation.
+The dialog status is updated based on the user's actions and the bot's responses.

 #### AI Integration: